denitram/forumslurper/README.md

     watch -n 2 'psql -t -Upostgres -hlocalhost -dforumslurper -c "select * from message order by date desc;"'

-<a name="1">[1] Would have included grab annotation for JDBC jar, but that appears to require system classloader, which doesn't sit well with either geb or selenium dependencies.
-Workaround is to put local jar on explicitly provided classpath.</a>
+<a name="1">[1]</a> Would have included grab annotation for JDBC jar, but that appears to require system classloader, which doesn't sit well with either geb or selenium dependencies.
+Workaround is to put local jar on explicitly provided classpath.

 ### Windows